How to procure fire apparatus: Simple solutions for volunteer fire departments

 It is important for organizations to continually seek improvement of their apparatus, not only to help us better serve our communities but also because our apparatus help shape our image in the eyes of the citizens we protect.

 Unfortunately, with the cost of new and even used fire apparatus skyrocketing, it is becoming increasingly difficult for volunteer fire departments to maintain a strong apparatus fleet.
 As such, let’s consider some ideas and programs that departments can utilize to improve their fleet.
-[Download an apparatus funding guide to keep with you and share with other fire service leaders at the bottom of this article.]

 Conduct a risk assessment